jaegertracing/documentation/content/docs/1.7/deployment.md

 The collectors are stateless and thus many instances of **jaeger-collector** can be run in parallel.
-Collectors require almost no configuration, except for the location of Cassandra cluster, via `--cassandra.keyspace` and `--cassandra.servers` options, or the location of ElasticSearch cluster, via `--es.server-urls`, depending on which storage is specified.
+Collectors require almost no configuration, except for the location of Cassandra cluster, via `--cassandra.keyspace` and `--cassandra.servers` options, or the location of Elasticsearch cluster, via `--es.server-urls`, depending on which storage is specified.
 To see all command line options run

 ```